Where is your office?

 If you have a different insurance, you can use an HSA account to pay the “out-of-network” fee.
-All clients are provided with receipts (also called a “super bill statement”) to file with their insurance companies for reimbursement. even though I accept insurance, about half of people that come to see me do not use it.
+All clients have access to receipts (also called a “Super bill Statement”) to file with their insurance companies for reimbursement for this option.
+Even though I accept insurance, about half of people that come to see me do not use it.

 Insurance companies require a mental illness diagnosis, which becomes part of your medical record.
 Most clients do not meet criteria for a mental disorder, and they prefer to retain control of their personal information.

 In addition, many insurance companies have limitations on the number of sessions allowed.
 Most clients prefer to choose the frequency of the support that fits their needs.

 You can request a Good Faith Estimate of your costs for our time together in our first session.